elunna/nerfhack-changelog/README.md

 * If confused and the scroll is blessed, you can also clone yourself to create a powerful tame pet if you currently hold a strong polyform (ie: master mind flayer, purple worm, etc)
 * Scrolls of cloning cannot be created from polypiling nor written.

-**Here are the updated features from SpliceHack:**
+**Other updates from SpliceHack:**

 Unpaid items cloned in shops now become the property of the shopkeeper.
 Additionally, more item properties are carried over during cloning, including erosion-proofing, container status, and other miscellaneous attributes to ensure that items are genuinely cloned.

-Intelligent monsters can also use these scrolls to clone themselves, which helps balance the scroll's power, as many will be consumed by monsters.
-When monsters read the scrolls, they always read-as-confused, meaning they can only clone themselves.
+Intelligent monsters can also use these scrolls to clone themselves.
+When monsters read the scrolls, they are always read-as-confused, meaning they can only clone themselves.
 Whilst this approach might seem odd, it simplifies the system by avoiding the complexities of allowing monsters to clone items.

-Unique monsters can use these scrolls as well, but the Wizard of Yendor must still follow the Double Trouble routine, ensuring that no more than two Rodneys can oppose you at any time.
+**Unique monsters can use these scrolls as well**, but the Wizard of Yendor must still follow the Double Trouble routine, ensuring that no more than two Rodneys can oppose you at any time.
 However, other unique monsters have the potential to clone themselves more than once if the opportunity arises.

 ### deck of fate
 This tarot-based deck is very powerful and was ported from SpliceHack with some major changes.
 In SpliceHack, you would be prompted for how many cards to draw.
 This has been changed to be a mandatory draw of 5 cards, eliminating the prompt.
 After using the deck, it is always destroyed, allowing only one use.
 Because it is capable of granting wishes, the deck of fate cannot be wished for, cloned, or created from polypiling.

 There are 22 different cards in the deck, each having a potentially good or bad effect.
 About half the cards are "good" and half "bad".
 There is a nudge factor that occurs if the deck is cursed or blessed.

-If cursed, the drawn card value will be lowered by one notch.
-This means The World is impossible to draw with a cursed deck since it's the highest numbered card at 22.
-It also doubles the chance of drawing The Tower since that card is number 1.
+If cursed, the drawn card's value will be lowered by one notch.
+This means **The World** is impossible to draw with a cursed deck since it's the highest numbered card at 22.
+It also doubles the chance of drawing **The Tower** since that card is number 1.

 If blessed, the drawn card value is raised by one notch.
-This effectively doubles your chances of drawing The World and prevents The Tower from being drawn.
+This effectively doubles your chances of drawing **The World** and prevents **The Tower** from being drawn.

 If no effects interfere with drawing or the BUC status of the deck, an uncursed deck has about a 24.3% chance of granting a wish and a blessed deck has a 43.5% chance.
+However, if you draw **Temperance**, the deck is marked as cursed for the remaining draws.

 **Before you start drawing cards, your current alignment is set to -1.** Be wary of any artifacts you may wish for because an artifact blast is guaranteed - both because your alignment is negative and because artifact blasts will always occur if possible.
 Artifact blasts have also been increased, making early artiwishes much more dangerous.